Cinder Multiple Backends

 volume_backend_name = nfs-storage

-Create the NFS shares file:
+Create the NFS shares configuration file:

 echo "10.0.0.50:/export/cinder" | sudo tee /etc/cinder/nfs_shares